kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/sale-contracts.md

 ---
-title: Sale contracts
+title: Sales-specific contracts
-description: Sale Contracts in Marmalade V2
+description: Provides a technical overview of how to create a custom sales type contract or call an existing sales contract.
-menu: Sale contracts
+menu: Sales-specific contracts
-label: Sale contracts
+label: Create a sale contract
 order: 3
 layout: full
 ---

-# Sale contracts
+# Create a sale contract

-As discussed in [Layered contract architecture](/build/nft-marmalade/contract-architecture), you can use a sales-specific contract to manage how tokens are sold—for example, by offering tokens for sale in a [conventional auction](https://docs.kadena.io/marmalade/auctions/conventional-auction) or a [dutch auction](https://docs.kadena.io/marmalade/auctions/dutch-auction).
+As discussed in [Layered contract architecture](/build/nft-marmalade/contract-architecture), you can use a sales-specific contract to manage how tokens are sold—for example, by offering tokens for sale in a [conventional auction]() or a [dutch auction]().

 Although this is a flexible system for managing sales, sales-specific contracts must be registered in the policy manager to ensure that the policy manager can enforce the proper collection and distribution of tokens and funds.
-Before you can register a sales-specific contract, it must undergo a review process to ensure that the contract is safe to use.
+Before you can register a sales-specific contract, the contract must be reviewed by an auditor to ensure that the contract logic is safe to use.

-If you want to create your own sales-specific contract, you can open a pull request in the [Marmalade Github repository](https://github.com/kadena-io/marmalade/tree/main/pact/sale-contracts) to begin the review process.
+If you want to create your own sales-specific contract, you can implement the `enforce-quote-update` interface in your contract, then open a pull request in the [Marmalade Github repository](https://github.com/kadena-io/marmalade/tree/main/pact/sale-contracts) to begin the review process.

 Note that creating a sales-specific contract isn't necessary in most cases.
 You can implement sales-related logic directly in a policy and attach the policy to a token instead of creating a separate contract.

-## Sale contract interface
+## Implement the sale contract interface

 The sale contract interface is a lightweight interface that must be implemented in any sale contract.
 The interface is used by the policy manager to enforce the logic defined in the contract.